loftwah/linux-for-pirates/README.md

 I hope this helps you understand what a Bash one-liner is and how a pirate might use it to perform a single task.
 Arrr!

-### Processes

-Ahoy matey!
-In the world of Linux, a process is a program that is currently running on the system.
-Just like how a pirate might use a treasure map to find their way to their treasure, processes can be used to perform tasks and interact with the operating system.

-A process can be thought of as an instance of a program.
-For example, a pirate might run a program called `treasure_hunt` to search for their treasure.
-If the pirate runs the program again, a new process will be created to run the program.
-The pirate can use the `ps` command to view a list of all the processes that are currently running on the system.

-A process can be thought of as a program that is currently running on the system.
-For example, a pirate might run a program called `treasure_hunt` to search for their treasure.
-If the pirate runs the program again, a new process will be created to run the program.
-The pirate can use the `ps` command to view a list of all the processes that are currently running on the system.

 ### Cron

 [Crontab.guru](https://crontab.guru)